“What’s a Christmas squirrel, Mommy?” Sara’s eyes grew wide with curiosity.

 “Why does the Christmas squirrel live there if there aren’t any apples?”
 Reid asked.

-“As the story goes, New York City is where these hazelnut cupcakes were created.
-The stores throughout the city hand them out at Christmas, and squirrels love hazelnut cupcakes!”
+“As the story goes, New York City is where the hazelnut cupcake tradition began.
+The families gift them at Christmas, and you know, squirrels love hazelnut cupcakes!”

-“Wait, what?
+“Wait–what?
 Christmas squirrels?
 With hazelnut cupcakes?”
-Shana froze and turned her gaze back to the trio.
-Her eyes nearly popped out of her head as she imagined devouring a sea of hazelnut cupcakes.
+Shana froze and turned her gaze back inside.
+Her eyes popped out of her head as she imagined devouring a sea of hazelnut cupcakes.

-“Can we go, Mommy?”
+“Can we go see the Christmas squirrels, Mommy?”
 Reid jumped up again.

 “Can we please?”
 Sara turned her cherub face toward her mother’s.